Housing Terms and What They Mean

 According to the federal government, housing is affordable when rent or mortgage payments (principal, interest, taxes, and insurance) plus utilities are no more than 30% of the occupant’s monthly income.

-For instance, an apartment unit for a retail sales worker earning an annual wage of $32,000 in the Greater Lansing region needs to cost less than $800/month for it to be considered affordable to them.
+For instance, an apartment unit for an elementary school teacher earning an annual wage of $45,810 in the Oklahoma City region needs to cost less than $1,145/month for it to be considered affordable to them.

 - Area Median Income (AMI)